top of page

 Samreen Faraz - Headshot.jpg

-samreen faraz, MPH (she/her) - counselling intern
+samreen faraz, MACP (she/her) - associate counsellor

-Samreen is a counselling intern, finishing her Master of Arts degree in Counselling Psychology, with previous education in Public Health and Neurosciences.
-With several years of experience working at a women’s shelter, she has developed a strong commitment to supporting individuals and families impacted by domestic violence and crisis situations.
+Samreen holds a Master of Arts in Counselling Psychology degree in addition to previous degrees in Public Health and Neuroscience.
+With several years of experience working in health care and social justice settings, Samreen has developed a strong commitment to individuals and families affected by domestic violence and crisis situations.
+Samreen strongly believes in empowerment and is a passionate advocate for the BIPOC community.

+Samreen is truly invested in creating a collaborative and safe therapeutic space for her clients, where they can achieve personal growth and healing.
+Embracing a holistic viewpoint, she integrates psychoeducation and strength-based perspectives into her approach.
 With a client-centered, trauma-informed approach, Samreen is interested in working with individuals, couples, and families.
-She utilizes a range of therapeutic techniques, including Narrative therapy, Cognitive Behavior Therapy, Solution Focused Therapy, and Mindfulness practices to best serve her clients.
+She utilizes a range of therapeutic techniques, including Cognitive Behavior Therapy, Solution Focused Therapy, Dialectical Behavior therapy, Gottman method, and Mindfulness-based practices to best serve her clients.

 Have questions?
 Email Samreen.